 IPC hosts faculty and researchers through our Visiting Scholar program.
 We provide visiting scholars with offices, opportunities to use library facilities and participate in scholarly activities at the University of Michigan, and become part of our community of IPC affiliated scholars.
 Please feel free to contact us to inquire about this opportunity.

-Carrie Booth Walling is an IPC visiting scholar from January to August 2017.
+Carrie Booth Walling served as IPC visiting scholar from January to August 2017.
 She is an Associate Professor of Political Science at Albion College.
 Her research focuses on international responses to mass atrocity crimes including military humanitarian intervention and human rights trials; and how human rights norms are changing the meaning of state sovereignty at the United Nations.
 She is author of All Necessary Measures: The United Nations and Humanitarian Intervention, Pennsylvania Studies in Human Rights (University of Pennsylvania Press 2013).
 She has published widely on ethnic cleansing, humanitarian intervention, transitional justice, and international human rights trials in leading journals.
 Working collaboratively with Susan Waltz (University of Michigan), Walling launched a website on human rights advocacy and the history of international human rights standards.
 She was awarded the Phi Beta Kappa Scholar of the Year Award in 2015 and the New Development Fellowship in 2014 for her scholarship.
 She holds a Ph.D. in Political Science with a minor in Human Rights from the University of Minnesota.
 Before joining the faculty at Albion in 2011, Walling was a postdoctoral fellow with the Michigan Society of Fellows at the Gerald R. Ford School of Public Policy, University of Michigan (2008-2011).
 She also holds a BA in International Relations from James Madison College, Michigan State University and Masters degrees in Strategic Studies and Political Science from the University of Wales, Aberystwyth and University of Minnesota, respectively.

 Valentina Duque is an IPC Visiting Scholar from 2015-17.
 She is a PhD Candidate in Social Policy at the School of Social Work at Columbia University, She is currently a fellow at the Columbia Population Research Center, and a visiting scholar at the International Policy Center (IPC) at the University of Michigan beginning Fall 2015.
 She received the Mellon Interdisciplinary Graduate fellowship for 2013-2014, and the Hewlett Foundation/ IIE Dissertation Fellowship, in Population, Reproductive Health and Economic Development, for 2013-2014.
 Her research interests include human capital, health, development.
 She has taught both microeconomics and macroeconomics at Columbia University; and Economic History at the University of Los Andes.
 Duque earned her Ph.D. in Social Policy from Columbia University (2015), an M.A. in Economics, at the University of Los Andes, Bogotá, Colombia, 2008; and her B.A. as a Civil Engineer, at the University of Los Andes, Bogotá, Colombia in 2004.
 She is currently a postdoctoral fellow at the Population studies Center, University of Michigan.